Our Chefs

 ERITREA

-Takea moved to Missoula May of 2017 with her husband and two kids, and in the spring of 2021 a sweet baby boy joined the family.
+Takea moved to Missoula May of 2017 with her husband and two kids, and in the spring of 2021 a baby boy joined the family, followed by a baby girl in the summer of 2023.
 She is from Teseney, Eritrea.
 Her mom taught her to cook when she was fourteen, and now she is teaching her own kids how to cook.
 Her older son loves her food, her daughter sometimes does.
 Takea loves to cook Eritrean food, and worked as a cook in a small cafeteria in Sudan before coming here.
 Her favorite thing to cook is injera.
 She likes Missoula, and really likes the people here.

 Hayat Arbasha